Trickle Up Stimulus Optimization Theory

-I’m going to give you what I believe is the best strategy for Stimulus Optimization, and then layout the logic that got me to this point.
+I’m going to give you what I believe is the best strategy for Stimulus Optimization, and then layout the logic that got me to my conclusion.
 (Note: since we’re talking about an economy at large, I’ll be doing a lot of generalizing for demographics.
 I obviously know not ALL people in that demographic are like that).

 1. Money should stay circulated in old lower income males, small businesses (but not large corporations), social enterprises and non-profits.

 2. Money should be put into industry-creating technologies, but not just for technology development but also the commercialization of the technology.
 The government should support tons of startup entrepreneurs but pay them just enough for them to survive.

 3. Money should be put into essentials of society like Education, Healthcare and Tech Infrastructure.